NoahKastin/CRMD/README.md

 • And more!

 CRMD just requires that you put in an Excel sheet explaining who the characters are and what each pair is that has a bond, and the program will draw it!

-As might be suspected, CRMD Sheet Template included in this repository can have such data added to it and then be entered into the program accordingly.
+As an example of such an Excel sheet, you can download, use, or modify as you see fit the Sample Sheet.
+This sheet draws a set of familial relationships from near the beginning of Jane Austen's Pride and Prejudice as an example of what you, the user, could use it for.
+You can then delete the Austen-specific cells from this sheet and replace them with whatever you like.

 Have fun!